HIV: Classification

 HIV is a member of the genus Lentivirus, part of the family Retroviridae.
 Lentiviruses have many morphologies and biological properties in common.
 Many species are infected by lentiviruses, which are characteristically responsible for long-duration illnesses with a long incubation period.
 Lentiviruses are transmitted as single-stranded, positive-sense, enveloped RNA viruses.
 Upon entry into the target cell, the viral RNA genome is converted (reverse transcribed) into double-stranded DNA by a virally encoded enzyme, reverse transcriptase, that is transported along with the viral genome in the virus particle.
 The resulting viral DNA is then imported into the cell nucleus and integrated into the cellular DNA by a virally encoded enzyme, integrase, and host co-factors.
 Once integrated, the virus may become latent, allowing the virus and its host cell to avoid detection by the immune system, for an indeterminate amount of time.
-The HIV virus can remain dormant in the human body for up to ten years after primary infection; during this period the virus does not cause symptoms.
+The virus can remain dormant in the human body for up to ten years after primary infection; during this period the virus does not cause symptoms.
 Alternatively, the integrated viral DNA may be transcribed, producing new RNA genomes and viral proteins, using host cell resources, that are packaged and released from the cell as new virus particles that will begin the replication cycle anew.

 Two types of HIV have been characterized: HIV-1 and HIV-2.
 HIV-1 is the virus that was initially discovered and termed both lymphadenopathy associated virus (LAV) and human T-lymphotropic virus 3 (HTLV-III).
 HIV-1 is more virulent and more infective than HIV-2, and is the cause of the majority of HIV infections globally.
 The lower infectivity of HIV-2, compared to HIV-1, implies that fewer of those exposed to HIV-2 will be infected per exposure.
 Due to its relatively poor capacity for transmission, HIV-2 is largely confined to West Africa.

+Both HIV-1 and HIV-2 have gained an additional classification according to the International Committee on Taxonomy of Viruses, with the change being approved in 2020, to belong to the species called "Lentivirus humimdef1" and "Lentivirus humimdef2" for HIV-1 and HIV-2 respectively.